I admit it: I'm a planner, not a doer.

 Before long, my work commute became synonymous with Japanese listening time.
 I didn't beat myself up over all the time throughout the day that I wasn't listening to Japanese: so long as I clicked start on a podcast at the start of my commute, that was enough.
-I even gave myself permission to imediately close the podcast if I really wasn't feeling it on a particular day.
+I even gave myself permission to immediately close the podcast if I just wasn't feeling it on that particular day.

 Application #2: getting through boring/challenging work